ArcGIS Blog

 Link-style actions

-To create a link-style action, there must first be a web map, web scene, or express map populating the media component of that slide.
-If there is, highlight the text you want to serve as the action and you’ll see an active lightning bolt icon in the text editing toolbar.
-Select it to be taken straight into the map designer (the full media swap option isn’t currently available for link-style actions).
-Again, adjust the map the way you see fit and save the action when you’re ready.
+To create a link-style action, highlight the text you want to serve as the action and you’ll see an active lightning bolt icon in the text editing toolbar.
+Select it to see the same drop-down menu that appeared when configuring a button-style action.
+Again, adjust the map the way you see fit or opt to switch the media out and save the action when you’re ready.
 That bit of text will now serve as the trigger for that action.

-Hovering over a configured link-style action in the builder reveals two options: an Edit button allows you to re-adjust the map view within the action, while an Unlink button removes the action entirely.
+Hovering over a configured link-style action in the builder reveals two options: a View/Reset button allows you to test out how the media action will work in the live story, while an Unlink button removes the action entirely.

 Making the most of media actions